HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/get-hpovcommandtrace.md

 ### -ScriptBlock &lt;ScriptBlock&gt;

-One or more HPOneView library Cmdlets.
-The Cmdlet will execute the contents of the ScriptBlock, ensuring that the commands will generate verbose output and be captured to a log file.
+The command within a ScriptBlock to execute.
+The Cmdlet will add the `-Verbose` switch end of the command.

 | Aliases | Command |
 | :--- | :--- |